HOW MUCH DOES MANGU COST IN DOMINICAN REPUBLIC?

 CARIBBEAN PLANTAIN DISHES

 The traditional method of preparing mangu involves boiling the plantains in salted water.
 This not only seasons them but also softens them to the perfect consistency for mashing.
+When frying the plantains, it is important to maintain medium heat to ensure even cooking without burning.
 After boiling, the plantains should be mashed immediately while hot to avoid lumpiness.
 For an extra touch of flavor, some cooks like to sauté onions in olive oil and add them to the mash, creating a depth of flavor that complements the simplicity of the plantains.
+For frying, canola oil is often preferred due to its high smoke point and neutral flavor.

 Tips for the Perfect Texture

 Achieving the perfect texture for mangu is a balance of art and science.
 The plantains should not be overcooked, or they will become too watery.
 They should not be undercooked, or the final product will be too chunky.
 The addition of the cooking water should be gradual—enough to make the mangu creamy but not so much that it becomes runny.
+When frying the accompanying ingredients like cheese and salami, aim for a golden brown color to achieve the perfect texture and flavor.
 Lastly, a vigorous mash will ensure a smooth, velvety finish, ready to be savored with the traditional accompaniments that make mangu a beloved dish in the Dominican Republic.

 When it comes to enjoying mangu in the Dominican Republic, the cost is as varied as the dish’s accompaniments.
 A simple plate of mangu can be quite affordable, but when you start adding extras like eggs, cheese, or the much-loved salami, the price can climb.
 A recent report highlighted that a mangu with salami could cost more than RD$600, reflecting the dish’s popularity and the quality of its ingredients.